zitao0206/ReactiveDataBoard/README.md

 [![License](https://img.shields.io/cocoapods/l/ReactiveDataBoard.svg?style=flat)](https://cocoapods.org/pods/ReactiveDataBoard)
 [![Platform](https://img.shields.io/cocoapods/p/ReactiveDataBoard.svg?style=flat)](https://cocoapods.org/pods/ReactiveDataBoard)

+## Description

+It is a reactive programming framework built on top of ReactiveCocoa that can completely replace traditional data communication methods such as KVO and broadcast.
+It includes the instantiable ReactiveBlackBoard (KVO) and the singleton ReactiveWhiteBoard (broadcast), enabling real-time data communication between any objects and automated memory management.
+With minimal code, it can achieve your desired results.
+It has already been adopted by many teams.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.